Select Page

 DIY Chicken Coop Cleaner Recipe

 Summertime is an excellent season to make up a variety of herbal cleaners.
-Create a double batch of this recipe so that you can have extra to use throughout the fall and winter months when fresh herbs are no longer available.
+Create a double batch of this homemade disinfectant for chicken coops so that you can have extra to use throughout the fall and winter months when fresh herbs are no longer available.

 1.75 liter bottle of vodka